Hugh VIII of Lusignan: Biography

-Born in Poitou, Hugh was the eldest son of Hugh VII and of Sarracena de Lezay.
-He married Burgondie de Rancon, Dame de Fontenay, daughter of Geoffroy de Rancon, Seigneur de Taillebourg and wife Fossefie (Falsifie), Dame de Moncontour, by whom Hugh also became Seigneur de Fontenay: she died on April 11, 1169.
+Born in Poitou, Hugh was the eldest son of Hugh VII and of Sarracena of Lezay.
+He married Burgundia of Rancon, lady of Fontenay, daughter of Geoffrey of Rancon, lord of Taillebourg, and wife Fossefie (Falsifie), lady of Moncontour, by whom Hugh also became lord of Fontenay: she died on April 11, 1169.
 He renounced the land of Jouarenne, stating by charter that it was the property of the abbey of Nouaille.

-In 1163, Hugh went on crusade to the Holy Land and participated in the Battle of Harim, where he was taken prisoner.
+In 1163, Hugh went on crusade to the Holy Land, leaving his lands to his eldest son, Hugh Brunus, and participated in the Battle of Harim, where he was taken prisoner.
 He died in captivity.